KxSystems/docs/docs/about/sg/characters.md

 ---
-title: Style Guide – Characters and encoding
+title: Style Guide – Characters and encoding – About – kdb+ and q documentation
 hero: Site style guide
 description: Rules for the ncoding vof Markdown source files, choices of characters, how to use quotation marks, how to write acronyms and abbreviations.
 author: Stephen Taylor